Arunthiruma588/TFT-Augment-Overlay/README.md

   </summary>

-  - TLDR: Patch 14.3: No. Patch 14.4: We don't know.
+  - TLDR: Patch 14.3, 14.4: No. Patch 14.5+: We don't know.

-  - Patch 14.3 - overlays and tools are allowed in TFT.
+  - Patch 14.3, 14.4 - overlays and tools are allowed in TFT.
 In addition, we have been testing for 2 weeks with this tool and our account has not been banned or flagged.

-  - Patch 14.4 - Riot is releasing Vanguard, their kernel anti-cheat, to the League of Legends Client and thus Teamfight Tactics this patch.
+  - Patch 14.5+ - Riot is releasing Vanguard, their kernel anti-cheat, to the League of Legends Client and thus Teamfight Tactics this patch.
+Here is [proof](https://www.leagueoflegends.com/en-us/news/game-updates/patch-14-4-notes/) in their 14.4 patch notes under section Vanguard.
 Although our tool does not interact with in-game files at all, we are unsure of whether Vanguard will flag it as a cheat or not, and thus we do not know.
 We are not liable or responsible for any damages or suspensions placed on Riot Accounts using our Teamfight Tactics Augment Overlay tool if it is flagged by Vanguard during TFT games when Vanguard is released.
  </details>

 ## License